rohitium/rohitium.github.io/_posts/2025-07-14-Drug-Target-Liver-Injury-Score.md

 ### Calculation of Validation Metrics

 **Approval rates** are computed per target as the proportion of approved drugs among all drugs targeting that protein.
-For each target \(T\):
+For each target $$T$$:

 $$\text{Approval Rate}(T) = \frac{\text{Number of approved drugs targeting } T}{\text{Total number of drugs targeting } T}$$